sschwetz/sschwetz.github.io/_posts/2023-10-10-adding-author-to-beautiful-jekyll-theme.md

 redirect_from:
 #*************************************

-title: Adding author to allow a multi author blog
+title: Adding author field to jeykll to allow a multi author blog
 subtitle:
 author: Stephen
 updated: